-This paper is organized as follows: In Section \ref{sec:pfApoly}, we review the potential function, the $A$-polynomial, and their conjectural relationship.
+We put $P_F^0(E,Q)=P_F(E,Q,1,\ldots,1)$.
+Comparing this process with the definition of $a_F(l,\alpha)$, we have the following theorem: \begin{thm} The polynomial $a_F(l,\alpha)$ is a factor of $\varepsilon P_F^0(l,\alpha^2)$ for any solvable summand $F(m,k_1,\ldots,k_\nu)$. \end{thm} This paper is organized as follows: In Section \ref{sec:pfApoly}, we review the colored Jones polynomial, its potential function and the $A$-polynomial.
+Moreover we introduce the polynomial $a_D(l,\alpha)$ and see its property.
 In Section \ref{sec:AJ}, we briefly look over the $A_q$-polynomial and creative telescoping.
-In Section \ref{sec:comp}, we compare those themes and verify the above proposition.
+In Section \ref{sec:polypf}, we introduce the polynomial $a_F(l,\alpha)$.
+In Section \ref{sec:comp}, we compare those themes and verify Proposition \ref{prop:intro1} and Theorem \ref{thm:intro2}.
+In the Appendix, we give the example of calculations for the figure-eight knot.

 \textit{Acknowledgments.} The author is grateful to Jun Murakami and Seokbeom Yoon for their helpful comments.